 - Configuring nesting of parts on the production panel for best orientation of the part to maximize machining material utilization and machine efficiency.

-- Creating tools like Copper, Solder mask, Silkscreen artworks, Drill programs, routing programs, Electrical Test Programs necessary for manufacturing the PCB from the design.
+- Creating tools like copper, solder mask, Silkscreen artworks, drill programs, routing programs, electrical test programs necessary for manufacturing the PCB from the design.
 Read our post on 6 DFM issues.

 What are the components required for a CAM system to function?

 Since the age of the Industrial Revolution, the manufacturing process has undergone many changes.
 Introduction of computer-aided manufacturing is one of those most dramatic changes.